 Case Study: Rakuten – 12.5 Million Lines in 7 Hours

-A breakthrough are "long-running agents" that work autonomously on features for days.
-Rakuten impressively demonstrated this:
+One breakthrough is the rise of "long-running agents" that work autonomously on features for days.
+Rakuten showed this in striking fashion:

 12.5M lines